Insights From a Rookie

 When it’s cold, the battery doesn’t last as long.
 But having to change out one battery at a time is better than two.

-This saw does not come with a rafter hook, but I ordered one from Amazon and had it attached in no time.
+This saw does not come with a rafter hook, but I ordered one and had it attached in no time.

 Bottom line; I love this saw and recommend it to anyone who doesn’t mind a blade right.
 I never thought I would say this, but I can’t wait to grow my sub compact collection!